rileydanejohnston/web_project_4/README.md

 _JavaScript is used to handle some basic input procedures and HTML manipulations.
 When the user clicks the edit button, a form will appear allowing the user to update their profile information.
 The form will disappear when the user clicks the save/close buttons._

 _The add place button is very similar to the edit button.
-A form will appear, the user enters the place name & image source, then the place cards are created dynamically by cloning a template when the user clicks the save button._
+A form will appear, the user enters the place name and image source, then the place cards are created dynamically by creating a new instance of the Card class when the user clicks the save button.
+The place and name the user enters will be inserted onto the card before the card is added to the page._

 _The close button removes the card from the page.
 This is done by with the remove function and an event listener.
 When the close button for that specific card is clicked, the card is removed from the list of cards._